jammi/EngineSim/README.md

 # About EngineSim

 EngineSim is an engine signal generator to be used for testing of engine control units and engine management systems.
-Currently, just a couple of encoder wheels are supplied and EngineSim's gen_audio_sample utility is can to produce wav audio files based on that output.
-Cam shaft signal is generated on the left audio channel and crank shaft signal is generated on the right audio channel.
+Currently, just a couple of encoder wheels are supplied and EngineSim's gen_audio_sample utility produces wav audio files based on configurations based on them.
+The cam shaft signal is generated on the left audio channel and the crank shaft signal is generated on the right audio channel.

 ## Installation and dependencies